Valentin2333/Web3-wallet-ballance/README.md

 Welcome to Web3 Portfolio Tracker, my first mini Web3 project! 🎉

-This application allows users to track Ethereum wallet balances in ETH using Infura as the RPC provider.
+This application allows users to track Ethereum wallet balances, both EOAs and smart contracts, in ETH using Infura as the RPC provider.
 Users can fetch their balances in real-time and verify them directly on [Etherscan](https://etherscan.io/)

 🚀 Features